-Each glomerulus (microscopic "filtering screen") has a tubule that transports urine to the ureters (see anatomy) and metabolically alters the urine and its chemicals.
+Each glomerulus (microscopic "filtering screen") has a tubule that transports urine to the ureters (see Anatomy of the Kidneys & Renal System) and metabolically alters the urine and its chemicals.
 Because the tubules are exceedingly metabolically active, they are very dependent on the oxygen that supplies the tubular cells.
 They are often described as being nearly oxygen starved because they work so hard.
-Close to 200 liters of fluid is filtered across the glomeruli, and the tubules reabsorb 99% (198 liters) of the fluid in a selective manner.
+Close to 200 liters of fluid is filtered across the glomeruli, and the tubules reabsorb 99 percent (198 liters) of the fluid in a selective manner.

 Acute tubular necrosis (ATN) is the death of tubular cells, which may result when tubular cells do not get enough oxygen (ischemic ATN) or when they have been exposed to a toxic drug or molecule (nephrotoxic ATN).
 Fortunately, new tubular cells usually replace those that have died.
 Indeed, the tubular cells of the kidneys undergo a continuous cycle of cell death and renewal, much like the cells of the skin.

 In the hospital setting, ATN is the most common cause of acute renal failure (ARF).
 Hospital patients often have acute medical problems that limit the oxygen supplied to the tubules or that cause tubular hypoperfusion (decreased blood flow).

 Certain medical and surgical situations are associated with a high risk for developing ischemic ATN:

 - Obstetric (birth-related) complications

 - Obstructive jaundice (yellow-tinged skin caused by blocked flow of bile

 - Sepsis (infection in the blood or tissues)